Lawrence, KS | Midwest Muscle & Joint Clinic

-A new service we have introduced to the Lawrence area is Trigger Point Dry Needling.
+A top-rated service we have introduced to the Lawrence area is Trigger Point Dry Needling.
 At Midwest Muscle & Joint Clinic dry needling is one of our favorite treatment options that we love to use in conjunction with other chiropractic modalities; and we have been getting amazing results.
 But with it being such a new therapy option we have a lot of people asking the question, “What is it, and how does a Chiropractor utilize it?”

 Simply put, dry needling is the insertion of microfilament needles (acupuncture needles) into the muscles to create a microtrauma that treats:

 Myofascial Trigger Points (trapezius, levator scapulae, glutes, hamstrings, calf muscles)

 Tight Muscles (chronic low back pain, knee pain)